r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ## Inside \__import__()

 As I learned preparing this article, studying `__import__()` by following all its code paths is not the most entertaining experience.
-So I offer a better option for you.
-I'll summarize the key algorithms of the import process in plain English and give links to the functions that implement these algorithms, so you can read the code if something is left unclear.
+So I offer you a better option.
+I'll summarize the key algorithms of the import process in plain English and give links to the functions that implement these algorithms so you can read the code if something is left unclear.

 The algorithm that [`__import__()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap.py#L1117) implements can be summarized as follows:

-1. If `level > 0`, resolve a relative module name to an absolute one.
+1. If `level > 0`, resolve a relative module name to an absolute module name.
 2. Import the module.
-3. If `fromlist` is empty, slice the module name up to the first dot to get the top-level module name.
+3. If `fromlist` is empty, drop everything after the first dot from the module name to get the name of the top-level module name.
 Import and return the top-level module.
 4. If `fromlist` contains names that are not in the module's dictionary, import them as submodules.
+That is, if `submodule` is not in the module's dictionary, import `"module.submodule"`.
 If `"*"`  is in `fromlist`, use module's `__all__` as new `fromlist` and repeat this step.
 5. Return the module.

 Step 2 is where all the action happens.
 We'll focus on it in the remaining sections, but let us first elaborate on step 1.

 ### Resolving relative names

 To resolve a relative module name, `__import__()` needs to know the current package of the module from which the import statement was executed.
 So it looks up `__package__` in `globals`.
 If `__package__` is `None`, `__import__()` tries to deduce the current package from `__name__`.
 Since Python always sets `__package__` correctly, this fallback is typically unnecessary.
 It can only be useful for modules created by means other than the default import mechanism.
 You can look at the [`_calc___package__()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap.py#L1090) function to see how the current package is calculated exactly.
 All we should remember is that relative imports break when `__package__` is set to an empty string, as in the case of a top-level module, or to `None`, as in the case of a script, and have a chance of succeeding otherwise.

-Once the current package is calculated, `__import__()` checks whether it got well-formed arguments:
+The following function esures this:

 ```python
 # Lib/importlib/_bootstrap.py